craftskill-repo/Backend-Workshop/BasicASP.NETMvc/README.md

 # Basic Asp.Net MVC
 Hi!
-This project is to quickly get familiar with Asp,Net MVC.
+This project is to quickly get familiar with Asp.Net MVC.The basic point is to get familiar Asp.Net MVC some basic use,the homework is to check your result.

 ## Concepts you need to know
 1. Action Result